-Use Case: For example, for the question, "Do you have a Class A Commercial Driver's License (CDL)?" you may want to automatically reject applicants who do not already possess the license because the position requires driving a tractor trailer.
+Use case: For example, for the job post question, "Do you have a Class A Commercial Driver's License?" you may want to automatically reject applicants who do not already possess the license if the position requires driving a tractor trailer.

-Click All Jobs from the navigation bar and select a job from the subsequent list.
+Click Jobs from the navigation bar and select a job from the subsequent list.

-Click Job Setup and select Job Posts on the left-hand panel.
+Click Job Setup and then select Job Posts on the left.

-Click inline with the name of the job post and navigate down the subsequent page to the Custom Application Question section.
+Click Edit icon beside the name of the job post and scroll to the Custom Application Questions section.
 Click Add Custom Question.

-When you have returned to the Edit Your Job Post page, scroll to the bottom and click Preview.
-Review your job post from the Preview screen and click Save.
+Review your job post configuration and click Save.
 Your custom job post question is now saved.

-Now that the job has a custom application question, you can assign an Auto-Reject rule to a response.
-While viewing the job post for job, click # rules or Manage Rules under the Application Rules column.
+Now that the job has a custom application question, you can assign an auto-reject rule to a response.

 From the Rejection reason drop-down menu, select the rejection reason that will be assigned to the applicant who answers with the specified response.

-You may wish to create a new Tag or Rejection Reason for Auto-Rejected candidates to make it easier to identify candidates who are automatically rejected.
+You may wish to create a Rejection Reason for auto-rejected candidates to make it easier to identify candidates who are automatically rejected.
 To learn how to create a custom rejection reason, click here.